Text by Daniel Mackenzie

 This collection has been compiled by François J. Bonnet (INA GRM) & Bartolomé Sanson (Shelter Press) and is described by them as ‘both a prism and a manual’.
-We are, it is implied, encouraged to treat the insights as an exposure of the foundations and anatomy of experimental music, whilst allowing ourselves to be inspired and invigorated in our own sonic practice and experience.
+We are, it is implied, encouraged to treat the insights as an exposure to the foundations and anatomy of experimental music whilst allowing ourselves to be inspired and invigorated in our own sonic practice and experience.

-Espen Sommer Eide’s gentle critique of human focused listening describes a situation in which a composer might take on the hearing of a mosquito, an inverted process of understanding sound frequencies designed to track the movements of a mate: ’we pick out tonal signals and discard the noise.
-The mosquito tunes into the noise and discards the signal.’
+Espen Sommer Eide’s gentle critique of human focused listening describes a situation in which a composer might take on the hearing of a mosquito, an inverted process of understanding sound frequencies designed to track the movements of a mate: we pick out tonal signals and discard the noise.
+The mosquito tunes into the noise and discards the signal.

 In On the Patio: The Voice, Doubt, Perspective and Immersion, Felicia Atkinson delves into a more personal relationship with sound, revealing a surreal metaphysical and psychedelic landscape strewn with sonic debris and symbolism.
-Advancing toward a poetic examination of the voice – a key component in her material – as a tool for audio world-making, the essay becomes almost spell-like: ‘In using the voice, I pass a silk scarf through the lock, turning the text from interior to exterior, before it slips once again into the ear of the listener.
+Advancing toward a poetic examination of the voice – a key component in her material – as a tool for audio world-making, the essay becomes almost spell-like: In using the voice, I pass a silk scarf through the lock, turning the text from interior to exterior, before it slips once again into the ear of the listener.
 François and Bartolomé were on hand to offer some deeper reflections on the origins of the Spectres series and this first edition.